 The perimeter street will be lined with informal copses of indigenous trees and incorporate a drainage bioretention swale on its outer edge.
-The 'inside' verges and footpath and grassed with non invasive species such as buffalo to create a shaded environment for pedestrians.
+The 'inside' verges and footpath zone will be planted with low native shrubs and trees and grassed with non invasive species such as buffalo turf to create a shaded environment for pedestrians.